Jay-Iles/Free-from-the-yoke/Characters/The Bogatyr (Knight).md

 Mark when you swear an oath to confront a particular foe.
 Say what you promise not to do until they’re dealt with.
 GM says one thing that won’t harm you so long as you hold to your oath: bandits, honourable warriors, wild animals, the elements, thirst and starvation.

 ### Rogue
+Mark when you ignore your House’s interests to pursue vengeance.
+Say why it’s crucial your foe is stopped before too late; GM says where you might find allies in your quest.

 ### Outsider
+Mark when you protect an enemy of your House, or kill an ally.
+Say why this is in your House’s best interests, GM says who is now coming to hunt you down.

 ## Bogatyr Moves
 ### Against Countless Enemies